Property-Finder-Patika/week-4-homework-1-mataliksamil/README.md

 # week-4-homework-1

+## All of my work in fundamentals directory

 - Please read "A Guide to the Go Garbage Collector" at https://go.dev/doc/gc-guide and come up with questions you may have in the next class.